project-team-syp2021-22/felerfrei-backend/README.md

 ### Setup

-Add a `email.config` file to the resources folder.
+Add a `config` folder in the sources root and provide a `email.config` file.

 Example: